connorlubsen/connorlubsen.github.io/index.md

 - Focuses on how to use the python code language as a medium of analysis for Economic questions and research.
 - Integrated econometric analysis to expose students to the most recent developments in economics research (e.g. machine learning, synthetic control, and Principal Component Weighting/ Analysis)

+Graduate Student Researcher - NSF WyACT Grant <br>
+_Aug 2022 - July 2024_
+- WyACT is pushing the boundaries of how science is use-inspired and co-produced through the lens of climate impacts on the water cycle.
+Western Wyoming mountains are headwater regions for major river basins.
+Changes will impact the human-wildlife systems in the region as well as densely populated downstream regions.
+- Research Assistant on the WYAct EPSCoR NSF grant, helping Wyoming anticipate anthropogenic climate change impacts on water resources in the state.
+- Oversaw Experiments in the Teton Experimental Laboratory for economics research.

+Field Researcher <br>
+_Jun 2024 - Aug 2024_
+• Traveled to Grand Teton National Park to conduct field research and survey of park visitors
+• Worked with NPS staff and researchers to design, implement, and analyze experimental data for NPS management and policy deliverables.
+• Led research design for valuation of conservation for natural soundscapes in the national park.

+* * *

+# Private Industry Experience

+Product and Data Analyst for Allstate Insurance Co.<br>
+_Jan 2022 - Aug 2022_
+- Collected data to monitor ongoing natural hazards (wildfire, hurricane, etc.) and used climate historical data and forecasting models to analyze underwriting exposure for the state management team of Texas.
+- Created analytical breakdowns of current trends in the insurance market of Texas to aid in decision making for navigating economic environment.
+- Built custom tracking tool to oversee performance of certain lines and products in their new implementations throughout the state of Texas.
+- Used a background in economics to identify trends within products/lines and macroeconomic environment indicators.

 * * *